deutranium/Algorithms/sortingAlgo/mergeSort/Readme.md

+**MERGE SORT**

-    Time Complexity O(nlogn)  n: size of the array Space Complexity : O(n)   n: size of the array
+Time Complexity: **O(nlogn)**  n: size of the array </br>
+Space Complexity : **O(n)**   n: size of the array </br>

-    ALGORITHM :
+ **ALGORITHM**</br>

         Merge_sort (arr, left, right)

            if left < right
              THEN mid <= left+(right-left)/2
                 merge_sort(arr,left,mid)
                 merge_sort(arr, mid+1, right)
                 merge(arr, l,r);
            else
                 return
           endif

-    Merge Sort is based on Divide and Conquer, which means we divide a problem to smaller subproblems and try to solve those small subproblem individually to come up with a solution.
+Merge Sort is based on **Divide and Conquer**, which means we divide a problem to smaller subproblems and try to solve those  small subproblem individually to come up with a solution.</br>

 We can say that an array of single element is always sorted.Merge sort is based on this property only.
-We divide the whole array in smaller parts and sort them.
-    Then we merge this sorted arrays to recover back our original array
+We divide the whole array in smaller parts and sort them.Then we merge this sorted arrays to recover back our original array </br>

-    ex:                                                                   3 5 4 1 2              UNSORTED ARRAY
+                                                                          3 5 4 1 2              UNSORTED ARRAY
                                                                               |
                                                                           ----------
                                                                           |         |